AnushkaInDeqode/Ankita/README.md

 1. Total number of employees in an organization.

 2. Month wise following details

-  i.
+  a.
 Total number of employees joined the organization with employee details like emp id, designation, name, surname.